 - The number of new HIV infections in Latin America is estimated to have increased 21% since 2010, with approximately 120,000 new infection in 2019.
 The Caribbean had a reduction of 29% from 2010 to 2019, down from an estimated 18.000 new cases to 13.000 per year.

 - The HIV epidemic in the Region disproportionally affects certain sub-population (key populations), including gay men and other men who have sex with men (MSM) transgender women, and female sex workers.
 In Latin America, these three key populations account for approximately half of the new infections in 2019, and 37% in the Caribbean.

-- In 2017, an estimated 1.8 million people were living with HIV in Latin America, and 310 thousand in the Caribbean.
+- In 2019, an estimated 3.7 milllion people with HIV in the Americas, 2.1 million in Latin America, and 330 thousand in the Caribbean.

-- In Latin America, the number of people dying of AIDS-related death have decreased from its peak of 45 thousand in 2005 to 37 thousand in 2017, while the Caribbean had a reduction from 18 thousand to 10 thousand in the same period.
+- In Latin America, the number of people dying of AIDS-related death have decreased from 41000 in 2010 to 37 thousand in 2019, while the Caribbean decreased from 11 thousand to 6,900 in the same period.

 - WHO: Key facts

 The 69th World Health Assembly endorsed the Global Health Sector Strategy on HIV for 2016-2021.
 The strategy includes five strategic directions that guide priority actions by countries and by WHO over the next six years.

 The strategic directions are:

 - Information for focused action (know your epidemic and response).

 - Interventions for impact (covering the range of services needed).